Friday, 5 December 2014

 Evelyne is an aerial artist currently performing in LIMBO at the South Bank in London.

-I was struck by the poetry of Evelyne's performance and wanted to capture the essence of that feeling in these photographs.
+I was captivated by the poetry of Evelyne's performance and hoped to capture the essence of that feeling in these photographs.

 LIMBO